35 Best Secrets for Losing Weight Fast

 Eat With Your Non-Dominant Hand

 It sounds silly, but switching which hand you eat with can save you calories, and help boost weight loss.
-“It takes 15 minutes for your brain to realize that you’re full,” celebrity personal trainer Jay Cardiello told us in our article 40 Weight Loss Tips for Over 40.
-“To give your mind time to catch up to your mouth, simply switch your fork to non-dominate hand.
-It may be frustrating, but it’s a simple and unnoticeable way to curb overeating and lose weight.”
+"It takes 15 minutes for your brain to realize that you're full," celebrity personal trainer Jay Cardiello told us in our article over 40 weight loss tips.
+"To give your mind time to catch up to your mouth, simply switch your fork to non-dominate hand.
+It may be frustrating, but it's a simple and unnoticeable way to curb overeating and lose weight."